SPL-ethz/CAT/README.txt

 brought to you by:

-Martin Iggland, Separation Process Laboratory, miggland@ipe.mavt.ethz.ch Dave Ochsenbein, Automatic Control Laboratory, daveo@control.ee.ethz.ch
+Martin Iggland, Separation Process Laboratory, miggland@ipe.mavt.ethz.ch Dave Ochsenbein, Automatic Control Laboratory, ochsenbein@control.ee.ethz.ch

 The PBE Toolbox is an open-source software designed to solve population balance equations as they typically arise in particulate processes.